Vincent Kompany: Burnley

+2022–23: Championship title

 On 14 June 2022, Kompany was appointed manager of EFL Championship club Burnley on a deal of undisclosed length, following the club's relegation from the Premier League.
 On his debut on 29 July, he won 1–0 at Huddersfield Town with a goal by debutant Ian Maatsen.
-An impressive October where his side picked up five wins and three draws in an unbeaten month, saw Kompany awarded the EFL Championship Manager of the Month award, finishing the month on top of the table.
+An impressive October, where his side picked up five wins and three draws in an unbeaten month, saw Kompany awarded the EFL Championship Manager of the Month award, finishing the month on top of the table.
 He won the award for a second time for December, a 100% record ensuring that Burnley finished the calendar year top of the league.
-He won the award for a second consecutive perfect month, finishing the month seventeen points clear of third-place.
-Kompany also won the Manager of the Month award for February 2023 after having gained 14 points from 6 matches.
+He won the award for a second consecutive perfect month, finishing the month 17 points clear of third place.
+Kompany also won the Manager of the Month award for February 2023 after having gained 14 points from six matches.

+Burnley secured promotion to the Premier League, with seven matches left, after a 2–1 away win over Middlesbrough on 7 April 2023.
+On 23 April, Kompany was named Championship manager of the season.
+His side then beat Blackburn Rovers on 25 April to win the division title.
+He signed a new contract on 7 May 2023, tying him to Burnley until 2028.
+On the next day, Burnley won 3–0 against Cardiff City to finish the season with 101 points; hence, they managed to win their final matchday for the first time after six seasons and to be the first club to break the 100-point barrier since Leicester City in 2013–14, with only three defeats in 46 matches.